luka-hash/dotfiles/README.md

 ## Licence

-This code is licensed under MIT licence (see LICENCE for details).
+If not specified inside the file, code is licensed under MIT licence (see LICENCE for details).